 Uptight people often see themselves as important, refined, intelligent adults who are above the silliness normal folk engage in.
 They think they're more mature than their peers, and look down on their antics.
 They think they have to come across as contained and in control at all times.
 Actually, it's okay to be a normal dopey human.
 You can watch dumb movies with your friends while gossiping and making crude jokes.
 You won't lose your Intellectual card.
 No one will care.
 In fact they'll probably appreciate it.
 No one's keeping track of whether you're always acting sophisticated.

 There's nothing wrong with light, brainless fun

-Uptight people often don't have a very high opinion of anything entertaining, mindless, or pointless.
+Uptight people often don't have a very high opinion of anything goofy, pointless, or mindlessly entertaining.
 They think it's beneath them, and that they have to be serious all the time.
 Being serious has its place, but there's nothing wrong with having a good time either.
 Having fun just feels good.
 There's nothing more to it, and that's fine.
 Not every conversation has to be about how the first world exploits developing countries.